KRFOSS/kali-docs/installation/btrfs/index.md

 - - -

-27. After that we can edit fstab to mount each subvolume via `vim /target/etc/fstab`:
+27. After that we can edit fstab to mount each subvolume via `nano /target/etc/fstab`:

 ```plaintext
 UUID=<UUID of btrfs partition> /               btrfs   defaults,subvol=@             0       0